melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 More than that, notes are built on top of timed events.
 So you can pass [TimedEventDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.TimedEventDetectionSettings) as a separate parameter to control how underlying MIDI events will be constructed.

-Let's see each setting of the [NoteDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings) in details.
+Let's see each setting of the [NoteDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings) in detail.

 #### `NoteStartDetectionPolicy`

-The [NoteStartDetectionPolicy](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings.NoteStartDetectionPolicy) property defines how start event of a note should be found in case of overlapping notes with the same note number and channel.
+The [NoteStartDetectionPolicy](xref:Melanchall.DryWetMidi.Interaction.NoteDetectionSettings.NoteStartDetectionPolicy) property defines how the start event of a note should be found in case of overlapping notes with the same note number and channel.
 The default value is [NoteStartDetectionPolicy.FirstNoteOn](xref:Melanchall.DryWetMidi.Interaction.NoteStartDetectionPolicy.FirstNoteOn).

 To understand how this policy works let's take a look at the following events sequence: